 THIS IS REAL CLIMATE ACTION

-Recent winners of the 2025 National Climate Action Award, Food Forests Ireland CLG is a not-for-profit, environmental, education and training organisation.
+Recent winners of the 2025 National Climate Action Award, Food Forests Ireland (FFI) CLG is a not-for-profit, educational organisation.
+Incorporated as a legal entity in 2018, FFI was registered as a charity in March 2023.

 Our Mission